wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

    <group>pci_dss_10.6.1</group>
  </email_alerts>

-This will send an alert if any rule part of the ``pci_dss_10.6.1`` group is triggered on any machine.
+This will send an alert when any rule that is part of the ``pci_dss_10.6.1`` group is triggered on any Wazuh monitored device.

 Multiples options and multiples email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example will show you the real capacity of this capability:
+This example shows capability of email alerts can be.
+Email alerts can be to be sent to multiple email addresses, each with it's own unique criteria:

 ::